 DOWNLOAD YOUR VERY OWN HAPPINESS BOOSTER HERE!

-Women are much stronger in negotiation when they are fighting for someone else.
+Fighting for others Women are much stronger in negotiation when they are fighting for someone else.
 In case of male negotiators, the fact whether they were fighting for themselves or someone else did not make a difference.
 Therefore ladies, as a mind trick to boost your negotiation power, think of how your success will also benefit those around you even if you’re just fighting for yourself.